wp-plugins/wp-rss-multi-importer/readme.txt

 [wp_rss_multi_importer]
 Make sure the shortcode is entered when the input is set to HTML (versus Visual)

+If you want to limit the feeds to those in a given category, make sure to first assign the feed to a category, then use this shortcode on your page or post:
+[wp_rss_multi_importer category="#"]

 == Screenshots ==

 1. The output of this plugin on the frontend.